How To Choose The Right Comforter?

 - Construction and stitching

-Generally, there are two types of construction styles for down comforters: Sewn-through and Baffle-box.
+Generally, there are two types of construction data-styles for down comforters: Sewn-through and Baffle-box.

 Sewn-through down comforters are made by stitching two covers without pockets.
 The role of pockets in a comforter is to hold and maintain an even filling.